Adityapatwari193/Webknot_Assignment/README.md

 ## Features

 1. **Event Creation and Management**: Users can create, update, and delete events.
+2. **Attendee Creation**:Create Attendees,Manage Attendees and delete attendees and assign them to different events.
+3. **Task Management**:Create A Task associated with each event and manage the task deadlines,status.
-2. **User Authentication**: Secure login and registration functionality.
+4. **User Authentication**: Secure login and registration functionality.
-3. **Responsive Design**: Optimized for various device sizes.
+5. **Responsive Design**: Optimized for various device sizes.
-4. **Real-time Updates**: Live updates for event information.
+6. **Real-time Updates**: Live updates for event information.
-5. **Search and Filter**: Easily find events based on search criteria.
-6. **Event Dashboard**: View upcoming and past events with details.
+8. **Event Dashboard**: View upcoming and past events with details.
-7. **User Role Management**: Different access levels for regular users and administrators.
+9. **User Role Management**: Different access levels for regular users and administrators.

 ## Technologies Used